County Sligo Ireland · Co. Sligo · Skreen Save · Share

 By car

-Sligo to Skreen is 15 minutes on the N59.
-Dromore West is 20 minutes west.
+Sligo to Skreen is about 20 minutes west on the N59.
+Dromore West is 15 minutes further west; Aughris and Dunmoran are a few minutes north off the signposted turn in the village.

 By bus

-Bus Éireann 446 (Sligo–Ballina via Enniscrone) passes the village.
+Bus Éireann route 446 (Sligo to Ballina via Enniscrone) runs along the N59 and passes the village.

 By train

 No station.
-Sligo MacDiarmada is 15 minutes east.
+Sligo MacDiarmada is about 20 minutes east, on the line to Dublin Connolly.

 By air

-Ireland West Airport Knock (NOC) is 1 hour.
-Dublin is 3h.
+Ireland West Airport Knock (NOC) is about 1 hour.
+Dublin is around 3 hours by road.